Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Background

 \paragraph{Probabilistic Generative Models using Neural Networks} We can set up a probabilistic model for this task as follows.
 Let's introduce a set of latent variables $\mbZ = \{ \mbz_1, \ldots, \mbz_N \}$, with $\mbz_i \in \bbR^{P}$ and a parametric model $p(\mbx | \mbz, \mbpsi)$.
 The parameters $\mbpsi$ refer to the ones of a neural network $\mbf_{\mathrm{gen}}(\mbz_i, \mbpsi)$ mapping latent variables $\mbz_i$ into corresponding $\mbx_i$.
 In a parallel with \gans, we consider a deterministic generator, so the likelihood can be written as:

 where $\delta$ is Dirac's delta.
 This construction takes the input distribution over latent variables $\mbz$ and turns it into a flexible distribution over $\mbx$.
 This class of latent variable models is known under several names in the literature \citep{MacKay95,Bishop98,Nowozin16}, and we will refer to these as generative neural samplers, or, more simply, as generators.
+In this work, we interpret these latent variable models as \bnns with partial stochasticity (\emph{Model b} in \cref{fig:graphical_models}).
+In this interpretation, the random variables $\mbz$ in input are transformed into $\mbx$ through a mapping $\mbf_{\mathrm{gen}}(\mbz_i, \mbpsi)$; parameters are considered deterministic (to be optimized) and all the stochasticity of this model is captured by $\mbz$.